Introduction

 A Guaranteed Spot & A Flexible Timeline

-The most significant benefit of the Harvard 2+2 program is that it guarantees you deferred enrollment at Harvard, as long as you work at least two years after your acceptance.
 Knowing that you have a secured spot in a future Harvard MBA cohort allows you to have more certainty and foresight into your future career plans.
-This option enables students to take an MBA path that is vastly different from the one that is traditionally taken.
+This option enables students to take an MBA path vastly different from the one traditionally taken.

 Most MBA students spend years in the workforce before deciding to pursue an MBA, and most MBA programs require that you have at least a few years of professional experience to be eligible to apply.
 In contrast, the Harvard 2+2 program allows you to get a foot in the door far in advance.

 The program also has some flexibility with regard to your timeline.
-If you need it, you will be granted more time to dedicate to the work portion of the program, as long as you can be ready to start your MBA within four years.
+If you need it, you will be granted more time to dedicate to the work portion of the program as long as you can be ready to start your MBA within four years.

 A Professional Work Opportunity

-Students’ time working prior to the start of their MBA courses should be thought of as a professional development opportunity.
+Students’ time working before the start of their MBA courses should be thought of as a professional development opportunity.
 Students are not off on their own during the two to four-year initial half of the Harvard 2+2 program.

 The managing director of MBA admissions at Harvard, Dee Leopold, maintains consistent contact with all Harvard 2+2 participants.
 She sends regular emails that include recommendations for relevant books, podcasts, and websites that will help prepare students ahead of time for the MBA they are working their way toward.
 Leopold also takes these emails as an opportunity to introduce 2+2 participants to their fellow future cohort members.

 Academic Expectations

 Harvard's 2+2 program is generally thought to be slightly more competitive than the traditional MBA when it comes to acceptance rates.
-Recently, the acceptance rate was roughly 8% for 2+2 applicants.
-Comparatively, the acceptance rate was a little over 9% for applicants to Harvard's regular MBA program.
+Recently, the acceptance rate was roughly 8-10% for 2+2 applicants.
+Comparatively, the acceptance rate was a little over 14% for applicants to Harvard's regular MBA program.

 It is essential to consider the heavier focus on academic qualifications for those applying to the Harvard 2+2 program since they don't have any full-time work experience to present in their application.

 Consequently, when deciding whom to admit, Harvard's admissions committee looks for students at the top of their class with excellent transcripts.
 They also search for students with a wealth of leadership experience and focused goals in the career of their choice.
-With that being said, data shows the median GMAT score and average GPA were exactly the same for 2+2 applicants as it was for regular MBA applicants.

 Potential Timing Concerns